Disclaimer: New EUDR developments - December 2025

 To simplify implementation, the Parliament approved (26 November) the introduction of two new categories:

-Micro and small primary operators: are a natural person or micro/small enterprise established in a country classified as low‑risk under Article 29 that places relevant products on the EU market or exports them, provided they produced these products themselves.
+Micro and small primary operators: are a natural person or micro/small enterprise established in a country classified as low-risk that places relevant products on the EU market or exports them, provided they produced these products themselves.
+They must submit a one-time simplified declaration with basic geolocation data.

 Not all products are subject to the EUDR.
 Only certain commodities and their derived products are covered.
 The next step is to identify which of your company's products fall under the EUDR and map both the products and their origins throughout the supply chain.

 EUDR requires you to exercise due diligence on the products you intend to sell in the EU market or export.
-To do so, you must understand which raw materials you use to produce these products – unless you are the producer yourself.
+To do so, you must understand which raw materials you use to produce these products.
 Here is a simple list of what to check:

 Once you know what and where you're sourcing, the next step is to collect the specific data that the EUDR requires for compliance.
 Operators must gather a comprehensive set of information – as outlined in Article 9 – for each shipment of in-scope commodities they handle.